If you’re invested in the issues our members care about, consider running for FCM's Board to support our work.

 Chief Elections Officer

-The Chief Elections Officer is responsible for the fair and proper conduct of elections and will ensure the Board and Officer election processes are carried out in accordance with FCM’s Bylaws and approved Election Policy.
+The Chief Elections Officer is responsible for the fair and proper conduct of elections and will ensure the Board and Officer election processes are carried out in accordance with FCM’s Bylaws and approved policy.